Field 3D Root

 |

-| Max Temperature (K) | The maximum temperature allowed in the field simulation |
+| Max Temperature (K) | The maximum temperature allowed in the field simulation. |

-| Ambient Temperature (K) | The base temperature of the field simulation |
+| Ambient Temperature (K) | The base temperature of the field simulation. |

 | Boyancy | How much boyancy is applied to the field system.
 Boyancy meaning the tendency to float. |

-| Cooling Rate | How quickly the temperature fades. |
+| Cooling Rate | How quickly the temperature fades over time. |

 | Temperature -> Expansion | Set to what effect the temperature in the system adds to the amount of expansion. |